MLInsightLab/MLInsightLab/CONTRIBUTING.md

-# Contributing to MLInsightLab
+# Contributing to ML Insight Lab

-Thank you for considering contributing to MLInsightLab!
+Thank you for considering contributing to ML Insight Lab!
 We welcome contributions that help improve the platform.
 Whether you're fixing a bug, proposing new features, improving documentation, or writing tests, your contribution is valuable.
 Please take a few minutes to review the guidelines below to ensure that your contribution is aligned with the goals and standards of this project.

 ## How to Contribute